 “It is our intent to replicate this model in other cities or regions,” says Ramos.
 “We hope to engage in discussion with participants on how we conduct business as Filipino-Americans.
 We have drafted a Code of Conduct simply to start the discussion and we are very excited about it.”

-The Ramos Law Firm has been advocating for injured workers and engaged in serving our community since 2005.
+Ramos & Law has been advocating for injured workers and engaged in serving our community since 2005.

 Have you or someone you love been hurt at work?
 There are certain deadlines in the Georgia Workers’ Comp system.
 Fill out the contact form below for a free consultation to examine your rights, or call us at (770) 637-0105, even if you’ve been denied benefits.

 * We value your privacy, all information is kept strictly confidential.